CDCgov/prime-reportstream/prime-router/docs/design/proposals/mapping-inventory-test-plan.md

 converting form the HL7 V2 file to the FHIR file, use the new test schema `metadata/hl7_mapping/testing/ORU_R01-test.yml`

 `translation-test-config.csv` is where our current tests like this live.
-We will create a separate file called `mapping-inventory-test-config.csv` since this file is already bloated, difficult to read, and lacks organization.
+We created a a separate file called `MappingInventoryTests` which relieves us of the requirement of using CSV files and allows us to give each test a name and description.
 Later down the road, we will also have separate files for sender transforms and receiver transforms.
 These will be broken down by sender/receiver so that, again, there is a lot of organization around the tests.

 The other important thing that can happen either before or after the creation of the tests is cleaning up the output.
 It is currently challenging to figure out what does not match when the tests break.
 We want to change the tests to use